TiBianMod/vuex-orm-decorators/README.md

 Typescript Decorators to simplify vuex-orm integration in typescript projects.
 If you are using the [vue-module-decorators](https://github.com/championswimmer/vuex-module-decorators) or [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator) packages then this will allow you to use the vuex-orm plugin in the same way.

-Using the decorators allows better type safety in your projects by allowing you to create conventional Typescript properties, and anotate them as fields for a better experience.
+Using the decorators allows better type safety in your projects by allowing you to create conventional Typescript properties, and annotate them as fields for a better experience.
 Intellisense in Visual Studio Code just works with the annotations, where it doesn't in the vanilla plugin without boilerplate.

 This documentation isn't supposed to be a replacement for the vuex-orm documentation, if you are unfamiliar with the concepts of vuex-orm then check out their documentation: https://vuex-orm.github.io/vuex-orm/guide/prologue/what-is-vuex-orm.html.
-I have linked to relevant guide pages in their documation throughout this documentation.
+I have linked to relevant guide pages in their documentation throughout this documentation.

 ##### Contribute